mahinolSTU/TitcTacToe/README.md

 # Analysis
 ## Encapsulation
-Encapsulation groups related attributes and methods into single classes and hides internal states from outside interference.
+Encapsulation is one of the four main pillars of Object-Oriented Programming (OOP).
+It means:
+Bundling data (variables) and the methods (functions) that work on that data into a single unit (a class), and controlling access to that data.
+In simple words:
+Internal details are kept private or protected inside a class.
+Other parts of the program interact through methods, not by changing variables directly.

 ### Example: